MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 What is the difference between these distributions?

-  * Same mean and median, but different spread over the x-axis
+  * Same mean and median, but different spread over the x-axis.
   * This can be measured by the variance of the data.
-The variance (σ2) is a measure of how far each value in the data set is from the mean.
+  * The variance (σ2) is a measure of how far each value in the data set is from the mean.

 ![variance](https://raw.githubusercontent.com/MScBiomedicalInformatics/MSIB32500/master/cheatsheets/variance.png)